PerrivandenBerg/RescueElite/README.md

 ## Features
 This game includes several features:
+- One pre-made tutorial level.
-- A list of pre-made levels acting as a tutorial.
+- A number of AI generated levels.
+- An import function in the settings menu.
 - A level editor allowing players to create, share, and export custom levels.

 ### Goal: Replayability